 Provide information on the Kimberley regions activities and competitive advantages to all levels of government, industry, business and community sectors.

-RDA Kimberley is guided by eight committee members representative of the community, local and state government, appointed by the Minister for Regional Development and Infrastructure.
+RDA Kimberley is guided by nine committee members representative of the community, local and state government, appointed by the Minister for Regional Development and Infrastructure.

 The Committee has an active and facilitative role in our community and a clear focus on growing a strong and confident Kimberley regional economy that harnesses our competitive advantages, seizes on economic opportunity and attracts investment.